-MPs are constructed around a standard model that varies according to respective needs, interests and capacity of the partner country and the EU.
-The negotiation and implementation of MPs are monitored (at strategic/policy level) by the High-Level Working Group on Asylum and Migration.
-In addition, the more technical and operational aspects of the implementation are monitored by an expert group composed of representatives from the Member States, the Commission directorates concerned (DG Migration and Home Affairs, DG International Cooperation and Development and DG Neighbourhood and Enlargement Negotiations), the EEAS and relevant EU agencies.
+101. Mobility partnerships are constructed around a standard model that varies according to respective needs, interests and capacity of the partner country and the EU.
+The negotiation and implementation of Mobility partnerships are monitored (at strategic/policy level) by the high-level working group on asylum and migration.
+In addition, the more technical and operational aspects of the implementation are monitored by an expert group composed of representatives from the Member States, the Commission directorates concerned (DG for Migration and Home Affairs, DG for International Cooperation and